Why Is Lumbar Fusion at L4-L5 So Common?

 Before we can discuss the reason why so many minimally invasive lumbar fusions happen at the L4-L5 vertebrae, we must first go over a brief overview of the lower spine.
-The spine is a complex structure comprised of vertebrae, intervertebral discs, ligaments, facet joints, muscles, and of course, the spinal cord itself.
+The spine is a complex structure comprised of vertebrae, intervertebral discs, ligaments, facet joints, muscles, and of course, the spinal cord.
 Many of these components play vital roles within the spine:

 - Vertebrae – These small bones make up the structure of the spinal column and help to protect the delicate spinal cord.
 There are 33 vertebrae, five of which are in the lumbar spine, located in the lower back.

 - Intervertebral discs — These spongy pads of cartilage separate adjacent vertebrae, absorb shock and help facilitate flexibility in the spine.

 - Ligaments — Ligaments connect bone to bone.
 Several ligaments in the spine hold vertebrae together and help with spinal stability.

 Like any other part of the body, the components of the spine begin to degenerate over time due to age, repetitive stress and a variety of other factors.
-Intervertebral discs can bulge or herniate; ligaments can calcify and buckle; vertebrae can develop fractures or bone spurs; joints can become arthritic.
+Intervertebral discs can bulge or herniate; ligaments can calcify and buckle; vertebrae can develop fractures or bone spurs; and joints can become arthritic.
 The lumbar spine is especially susceptible to degeneration because it supports more than half of the body’s weight and undergoes such a large amount of stress in our day-to-day movements.
 The L4 and L5 are the last two vertebrae in the lumbar spine, which means that they hold the majority of the body’s stress and weight every day.
 For this reason, lumbar fusion at L4-L5 is one of the most common surgeries performed on the spine.